ell1e/teenycss/README.md

 (the `#define` controls which ones of your object files contains the actual function code.
 If you include it only in one of your files, just always put the define.)

+For a development version directly from git, build the `teenycss.h` file from the separate source files using `make`.

 ### Usage Example